+Security is provided at LECOM at Elmira and LECOM Bradenton, by licensed uniformed security officers.
 LECOM Security officers and LECOM contracted security officers are not police officers.
 They perform the duties of and are empowered by LECOM to enforce policies established by the institution.
-In addition, they staff the Security Office, monitor the CCTV surveillance system, patrol the campus and assist police officers in the performance of their duties.
+In addition, they staff the Security Offices, monitor the CCTV surveillance system, patrol the campus, and assist police officers in the performance of their duties.
+LECOM Bradenton Security consists of both LECOM security officers and contracted security officers.
+At LECOM at Elmira, security is provided by contracted security.